osquery/osquery/README.md

 ## Build from source

 Building osquery from source is encouraged!
+Check out our [build guide](BUILD.md).

-Check out our [contributing guide](CONTRIBUTING.md) and join the community on [Slack](https://slack.osquery.io).
+Also check out our [contributing guide](CONTRIBUTING.md) and join the community on [Slack](https://slack.osquery.io).

 ## License